fabiodellpozzo/DocumentEx-Documentation-Creator/README.md

 ## DocumentEx - Documentation Creator

-Create modules, categories, subcategories, apply them to your document, and export to HTML.
+Easily topics, create modules, categories, subcategories, apply them to your document, and export to HTML.